nesterione/nesterione.github.io/about.md

 ***Retrospective analysis:** When we started this project we focused mostly on the technical side and loosed important product and marketing questions.
 Unfortunately, you can't create a product without talking with clients.
 We didn't know a lot about Product Management.*

 ***Technical Description:*** We had implemented with *spring* backend and *react.js* app for UI.
 Google Analytics and tag manager were used.
-As data storage was used�*MongoDb*, deployed in PaaS OpenShift then migrated to cloud service and *Docker*.
+As data storage was used *MongoDb*, deployed in PaaS OpenShift then migrated to cloud service and *Docker*.

 The project includes various components:

-- Crawlers � run by schedule.
+- Crawlers — run by schedule.
-- Deduplication system � we had the same ads from different sources.
+- Deduplication system — we had the same ads from different sources.
 This included fuzzy rules to detect the same advertisements from different sources.
 - Restful API
 - Web Application developed in React.js.
-- The *Server-rendering component*, based on�PhantomJS�� allows us to create pre-rendered versions of the pages to help search crawlers to index all pages of our app.
+- The *Server-rendering component*, based on PhantomJS — allows us to create pre-rendered versions of the pages to help search crawlers to index all pages of our app.

 ***Responsibilities:*** Architecture, Backend Implementation, OPS, Product / Project Management

-***Technologies:***� Java, Spring boot, React.js, OpenShift, maven, git, jsoup, ODM morphia, docker, docker-compose, Linux
+***Technologies:***  Java, Spring boot, React.js, OpenShift, maven, git, jsoup, ODM morphia, docker, docker-compose, Linux

-### ??
-Assistant of Information Technologies Department - Gomel State Technical University
+### 📎 Assistant of Information Technologies Department - Gomel State Technical University

-Aug-2014 � Aug-2016
+Aug-2014 — Aug-2016

 During my work at the university, I contributed to nearly all courses in our department: